All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Thyroid Concerns

 All GLP-1 receptor agonists carry a boxed warning about medullary thyroid carcinoma (MTC) based on rodent studies.
-This has not been confirmed in humans, but Ozempic is contraindicated in patients with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+This hasn't been confirmed in humans, but Ozempic is contraindicated in patients with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
 If you notice a lump in your neck, difficulty swallowing, hoarseness, or shortness of breath, contact your provider immediately.

 Managing Side Effects Without Stopping Treatment